comp-mol-biol/cascade_computing/README.md

 * **`analysis`**: Downstream analysis e.g. pivot tables from the contact record
 * **`visualization`**: Generating plots .

-**Note on Modifications:** To modify these functions, edit the source file located at:
+**Note on Modifications:** To modify these or extend these functions, edit the source file located at:
 `cascade_computing/src/compute/signac/sgnc.py`